-Section 4.
+- (b) Plaintiffs and Plaintiffs' Organizational Counsel shall maintain the confidentiality of the materials and information received under this Section 3, and shall not make any disclosure of such materials, except in connection with the assertion of Future Child-Caring Claims as set forth in Section 8 of this Settlement Agreement, a court proceeding to enforce the terms of the Settlement Agreement as set forth in Section 9 of this Settlement Agreement, communicating with representatives of the Commonwealth Defendants, or as required by a court of law.
+To the extent that Plaintiffs and/or Plaintiffs' Organizational Counsel need to disclose such materials to a court for the purpose of asserting Future Child-Caring Claims, enforcing the Settlement Agreement, or as required by a court of law, they will move the court for leave to file the materials under seal pursuant to the terms of the Protective Order.
+On an annual basis, Plaintiffs' Organizational Counsel shall each identify one individual to receive the materials and information required by this Section 3. - Section 4.
 Waiver of Attorney's Fees.
 No Party, including Plaintiffs' Organizational Counsel, shall seek or be awarded, from or against any Party, any fees, costs, or expenses, including but not limited to attorney's fees, incurred in connection with the Lawsuit, or in connection with this Settlement Agreement, or in connection with any action taken pursuant to Section 9 or Section 10, infra, except to the extent specifically permitted in Section 9, infra.
 The Parties expressly agree that they are waiving any and all rights to seek or to recover, from or against any Party, attorney's fees, costs, and expenses arising from this Lawsuit, except to the extent specifically permitted in Section 9, infra.
-Nothing in this Section 4, however, shall be construed as a waiver of any Party's right to seek attorney's fees, expenses, or costs that are incurred in any separate lawsuit based on any Future Child-Caring Claims (defined in Section 8, infra).

-Section 5.
-Stay of Lawsuit.
-Within 7 days after the date this Settlement Agreement is executed, the Parties shall file a Joint Motion to Stay Proceedings in the Lawsuit based on reaching an agreement in principle to settle the Lawsuit on the terms set forth herein.
+Nothing in this Section 4, however, shall be construed as a waiver of any Party's right to seek attorney's fees, expenses, or costs that are incurred in any separate lawsuit based on any Future Child-Caring Claims (defined in Section 8, infra). - Section 5.
+Dismissal of Lawsuit.
+Within 30 days after the date this Settlement Agreement is executed, the Parties shall file a joint motion for voluntary dismissal of this action with prejudice based on the Parties' consensual resolution of Plaintiffs' claims through this Settlement Agreement.
+The parties further agree to cooperate and take any additional action as may be necessary to obtain such relief.

 Section 6.
-Effective Date; Dismissal of Lawsuit.
+Enactment or Modification of Regulations; Effective Date.